syncfusion-content/wpf-docs/wpf/Scheduler/appointment-editing.md

 ---
 layout: post
-title: Editing in WPF Scheduler | Syncfusion
+title: Appointment Editing in WPF Scheduler | Syncfusion
-description: This section explains about how to edit the appointment and handle the appointment while editing in WPF Scheduler.
+description: This section explains about how to edit, resize and rearrange an appointment in WPF Scheduler.
+Also, explains how to handle recurring appointments while editing.
 platform: wpf
 control: SfSchedule
 documentation: ug
 ---

-# Editing
+# Appointment Editing
-This section gives you how to handle editing for scheduler appointments and also explained about the appointment resizing and drag drop operations.
+This section explains how to handle appointment editing in WPF scheduler and also explains about the appointment resizing and drag drop operations.

 ## Editing Appointment
 Scheduler supports to edit the appointment by using 'Appointment Editor' UI window.
-User can use this window by double click over the appointment or right click over the appointment and select the edit option from the `ContextMenu`.
+User can open this window by double click over the appointment or right click over the appointment and select the edit option from the `ContextMenu`.

 ContextMenu edit option